Chartability/POUR-CAF/README.md

 _This heuristic is based on research_.

-DX cannot be navigated according to its data or narrative structure.
+__Description__: DX cannot be navigated according to its data or narrative structure.
 The title, description, annotations, and then lower level data structures should be navigable and in that order.
 DX data that contains sub-grouping (like a stacked bar DX) or nesting (like a treemap or hierarchy) must provide keyboard navigation that can navigate between levels and/or laterally across levels (in a non-linear fashion).
 Keyboard navigation must be comparable to the data structure (including cases where the data structure is novel) as well as provide linear or tabular navigation (like in a table or list).

 __Cited research__: [https://dl.acm.org/doi/abs/10.1145/2745555.2746667](https://dl.acm.org/doi/abs/10.1145/2745555.2746667)